‘Kind’ actor died on Singapore Airlines flight on ‘last big holiday’ with wife

 Mr Kitchen had recently worked hard campaigning for the reopening of the town’s Armstrong Hall, and he was much respected in the community.

-The 16-year-old Boeing 777 left Heathrow at 10.17pm on Monday and landed in Bangkok at 3.45pm local time (9.45am BST) the following day.
-Flightradar24 said its tracking data showed the plane encountered turbulence at approximately 8.49am BST while flying over Myanmar.
+The 777 left Heathrow at 22.17 on Monday and landed in Bangkok at 15.45 local time [0845 GMT) the following day.
+Flightradar24 said its tracking data showed the plane encountered turbulence at approximately 07.49 GMT while flying over Myanmar.

 The flight tracking service said data sent from the aircraft showed a “rapid change in vertical rate, consistent with a sudden turbulence event”, adding that there were “some severe” thunderstorms in the area at the time.